The Strange Case Of The Falling Dollar – And What It Means For Gold

 Something rather odd, however, has been happening with the dollar…

 Normally, Fed tightening policies should cause an ever-increasing boost to the dollar index.
-Instead, the dollar is facing a historic plunge not seen since 2003.
+Instead, the dollar is facing a swift plunge not seen since 2003.

+What is going on here?
+Well, there are a number of factors at play.
+First, we have a growing international sentiment against US treasury bonds (debt), which may be affecting overall demand for the dollar, and in turn, dollar value.
+For example, one can see a relatively steady decline in US treasury holdings by Japan and China over the course of 2016, with China being the most aggressive in its move away from US debt:

 I believe that this is just the beginning of troubles for the dollar and for US bonds.
 Which raises the question, how will the Fed react to a dollar market that is so far completely ignoring their tightening policies?